ishani-narwankar/ishani-narwankar.github.io/_projects/01-AUV.md

 For this project I inherited the underwater vehicle that James Oubre (MSR '23) built for his independent project.
 This vehicle was originally built for testing done in a lab water tank, so some hardware and electronics upgrades were necessary for reliable and effective use in a university pool.

 The following are the upgrades I made to the physical system:
-- Redesigned motor and weight mounts
+- Improved design of motor and weight mounts
-- Replaced 3D-printed water-tight enclosures mounts to aluminum mounts
+- Upgraded 3D-printed water-tight enclosures mounts to aluminum mounts
-- Redesigned and lasercut new top and bottom AUV plates (added new standoff mounting holes and dive reel mount)
+- Improved design of and lasercut new top and bottom AUV plates (added new standoff mounting holes and dive reel mount)
-- Replaced and tuned motors for better manual control
+- Upgraded and tuned motors for better manual control
 - Added servo-mounted monocular camera

 ![hardware_upgrades](../assets/nemo_hardware_upgrades.png)